gjtorikian/repository-sync/README.md

 Don't forget to fill out the **Secret** field with your secret token!

-You'll notice these two endpoints are practically the same.
-They are!
-The only difference is that, when hitting an endpoint with the `squash` path parameter, this tool will perform a `--squash merge` to hide the commit history.

 ## Customizing messaging

 Believe it or not, there are a few more environment variables you can set!
 These determine the text used by repository-sync when creating commit messages and pull requests.
 They are also dependent on the name of the destination repository.
 All of these values are optional.